KrisGitHubAcc/Blender-Bulk-Render/README.md

 # Bulk Render Blender
 This is made by https://www.youtube.com/c/itsskoobi     //Don't need to credit me if you decide to use this, but if you want to you can.

-This is made with Eclipse + windowbuilder
+This is made with Eclipse + windowbuilder.
+The code / Eclipse files are in the zip.

 You can Bulk render in blender without Video sequence editor.